Canonical Left Cells and the Lowest Two-sided Cell in an Affine Weyl Group: Abstract

 \section{Abstract}

-In this paper we give some discussion to the relations between canonical left cells and the lowest two-sided cell of an affine Weyl group have closed relations.
-In particular, we use the relations to construct some one dimensional representations of affine Hecke algebras.
+We give some discussions to the relations between canonical left cells and the lowest two-sided cell of an affine Weyl group.
+In particular, we use the relations to construct irreducible modules attached to the lowest two-sided cell and some one dimensional representations of an affine Hecke algebra.

 \Cal{\mathcal} \bold{\mathbf} \ca{\mathcal A} \cdz{\mathcal D_0} \cd{\mathcal D} \cdo{\mathcal D_1} \bold{\mathbf} \l{\lambda} \le{\leq} \bbZ{\mathbb Z}